Bozzer250/WalmartSalesAnalysis/README.md

 10. Which day of the week has the best average ratings per branch?

 # Code
-For all MySQL Query code, please check on[SQL_queries.sql] (https://github.com/Bozzer250/WalmartSalesAnalysis/blob/main/SQL_queries.sql)
+For all MySQL Query code, please check on[SQL_queries.sql](https://github.com/Bozzer250/WalmartSalesAnalysis/blob/main/SQL_queries.sql)

-`-- Create database
+` -- Create database
 CREATE DATABASE IF NOT EXISTS walmartSales;

 -- Create table